Allow List for Campaign Emails

 firstname.lastname@example.org to your safe senders list using Group Policy to facilitate delivery of campaign emails directly to user inboxes.
 Be sure to combine this type of allow listing with IP/DKIM/SPF allow listing.
 You do not want to allow list a domain or account only to open the door to real attackers.
 It is also a best practice to disable all allow list settings upon campaign completion.

-Access the following Barracuda links for allow listing information for Barracuda Essentials - Email Security Service:
+Access the following Barracuda links for allow list information for Barracuda Essentials - Email Security Service:

 Refer to this support link.

 As a G Suite administrator, you can help ensure that messages received from specific sending IP addresses do not get marked as spam.
 Do this by adding the addresses to an email allow list in your Google Admin console.
 When you create an email allow list for your G Suite account, it affects your entire domain.
 You cannot create email allow lists that apply to specific organizational units.
 See other settings you might use instead.

 - Malicious Code: Barracuda PhishLine will never intentionally send you malware.
 Therefore, there is no reason to ever allow list antivirus or other malicious code filters.
 It is an important layer of protection you should keep in place.

 - Timing: If you are using domain-based or email-account‐based allow listing, you will likely want to limit those to the duration of your campaign.
 Otherwise, you could enable real attackers to misuse your allow list in the future.